Bodies

 RYAN

-Given the general patriarchal structure that has pervaded throughout the larger global landscape and settled across nearly all of our institutions and systems, it is odd to imagine men as an under-served demographic in any capacity.
+Given the general patriarchal structure that has dominated the larger global landscape, it is odd to imagine men as an under-served demographic in any system.
 However, in the world of dance, a setting that tends to challenge the more traditional interpretations of masculinity, that is nevertheless the case.
-As a minority, the male dancer is generally insulated from the intensity of pressure and competition that is more common to their female counterparts.
-If they miss a step they can be given clemency.
-If they are out of sync they can be given grace.
-So while it is true that a male dancer is rare, it is an even rarer occurrence for one to be cut out.
-For a male dancer to run the rope out on the natural mercy given to their position as an endangered species, they must be consistently inadequate or the company must be in turmoil.
+As a minority, the male dancer is generally insulated from the intensities of pressure and competition that is more common to their female counterparts.
+If they miss a step they can be given clemency, if they are out of sync they can be given grace.
+So while it is true that a male dancer is rare, it is an even rarer occurrence for one to be cut due to a matter of skill.
+For one to run the rope out on the natural mercy that is given to their position as an endangered species, one must be consistently inadequate or the company must be in turmoil.
 In Ryan’s case it is both.

-A dancer of middling skill, Ryan is the first but certainly not last corps member sentenced to the chopping block.
-As we first meet our characters in the pilot, his absence, and the portent of what is to come implied by it, looms over the corps at large.
-However, as we progress throughout the season, even his memory shall be quickly buried and forgotten as the axe continues to fall and others join in the legacy of the professionally executed.
+A dancer of middling ability, Ryan is the first but certainly not last corps member sentenced to the chopping block.
+As we first meet our characters in the pilot, his absence, and its implied portent of what is to come, looms over the corps at large.
+As we progress through the first season and the axe continues to fall on others, his memory shall be quickly buried and forgotten alongside the rest of those who are to be doomed to the past tense.

-As we begin to explore the larger dance world that exists outside of Wolf Street in our third season, Ryan will reappear briefly from an external position.
-While he won’t inspire anyone to follow him down his exact path of an acro (and clown), his illumination of yet another road to the outside will serve as a source of fuel that inspires some of our Movers to begin explorations of their own.
+However, as we begin to explore the larger dance world that exists outside of Wolf Street in our later seasons, Ryan will reappear briefly from an external position.
+While he won’t inspire anyone to follow him down his exact path of clown acro, his illumination of yet another road to the outside world will serve as a source of fuel that inspires some of our Movers to leap.

 THE SHAKERS